mmcc007/todo/README.md

     both stores can be related back to the source code that was used to generate the app.
 3. Fastlane
     Fastlane plays two roles:
-    1. To build and upload the ios and android app.
+    1. To build the ios and android apps and upload them to the respective stores.
         This occurs on the build server.
     1. To implement the `start_beta` and `release` command
-        This occurs on the local machine and triggers processes on the build server.
+        This occurs on the local machine and triggers the corresponding processes on the build server.

+As an optional sanity test, before setting-up CICD for your own app, clone this repo and deploy it by following all the setup steps.

 # Setup

 There are a lot of setup steps to take to get this working.
 But keep in mind that this only has to be done once.

 Many of these steps have to be taken anyway to release an app.
-So I figured, may as well gather all these steps into one place and add some automation!
+So I figured... may as well gather all these steps into one place and add some automation!

-If you want to make releases on demand, it is well worth the effort!
+If you want to do beta testing and releases on demand, it is well worth the effort!

 ## Application Setup